glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/17-cloud-database/cloud-database.md

 val database = mongoClient.getDatabase("test")
 ```

-And then for the actual query, we can use code like this :
+And then for the actual query, we can use code like this:

 ```kotlin
 val collection = database.getCollection("myCollection")